shakurocom/iOS_Toolbox/PlaceholderTextView/README.md

 # Shakuro iOS Toolbox / PlaceholderTextView

-UITextView subclass with a placeholder feature and ability to change own size depending on text contents.
+A subclass of `UITextView` with a placeholder feature and ability to change own size depending on text contents.

 ## Usage